Police Deploy At German Synagogue After Bullet Holes Found - UrduPoint

 "Anti-Semitism must have no place.
 It is our duty to protect Jewish life," he tweeted.

-State interior minister Herbert Reul told local media that the alleged assailant, a man, had been captured on a security camera but was still at large.
+State interior minister Herbert Reul said footage of the alleged assailant, a man, had been captured on a security camera but that he was still at large.

-The incident came three years after a gunman killed two people in the eastern city of Halle after failing to storm a synagogue on Yom Kippur.

-Before the attack, he had posted a racist, misogynistic and anti-Semitic manifesto online.
+He said Essen's Jewish community "can count on the fact that we will do everything we can to find the perpetrator as quickly as possible".